 According to the American Cancer Society, approximately 97,220 new cases of colon cancer and 43,030 new cases of rectal cancer will be detected in 2018, representing a more than 4% lifetime risk of these diseases.
-At Candela and Schreier Medical Corporation in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, Dr. Frank Candela and Dr. David Schreier offer thorough diagnostic and treatment services for colorectal cancer.
+At West Valley Surgeons, in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, Dr. Frank Candela and Dr. David Schreier offer treatment services for colorectal cancer.
 These treatment options often include robotic assisted colon surgery.
 The group serves those living in Agoura Hills, West Hills, Calabasas, and surrounding San Fernando Valley and Simi Valley area.
 Consultations can be scheduled online or by phone, and appointments are usually available within 48 hours of contacting the office.

 The term colorectal cancer is used to describe cancer of the colon or rectum.
 The two are grouped because they share many similarities.

 Most colorectal cancers begin as growths, called polyps, that develop on the inner lining of your colon or rectum.
 Not all polyps will develop into cancer, but certain types have a greater likelihood of eventually becoming cancerous.

 Colorectal cancer is usually a very slow-growing type of cancer.
 Over time, cancerous cells can grow into the layers of your colon or rectal walls.
 The cells can then move on to lymph vessels or blood vessels, at which point the cancer can spread to other areas of your body.

 The most common type of colorectal cancer is adenocarcinomas.
 This group of cancers originates in the cells that manufacture the mucus used to lubricate the lower portion of your digestive tract.
 Adenocarcinomas account for nearly 96% of all colorectal cancers.

 Additional cancers that affect your colon and rectum include: